DeloitteAU/webpack-config/README.md

 ## FAQs

-**Q: What if I want to install a newer version of `eslint-config-deloitte`, which has not yet been released in `@deloitte-digital-au/webpack-config`?**
+**Q: What if I want to install a newer version of `@deloitte-digital-au/eslint-config`, which has not yet been released in `@deloitte-digital-au/webpack-config`?**

-A: You can still `npm install eslint-config-deloitte` in your project.
-Then your project will use this version of `eslint-config-deloitte` instead of the version that is installed via `@deloitte-digital-au/webpack-config`.
+A: You can still `npm install @deloitte-digital-au/eslint-config` in your project.
+Then your project will use this version of `@deloitte-digital-au/eslint-config` instead of the version that is installed via `@deloitte-digital-au/webpack-config`.

 **[⬆ back to top](#table-of-contents)**